 At a time when marketers are increasingly held accountable for demonstrating marketing success, any of these models is better than siloed channel measurement or no measurement at all.
 Any of these models will arm you with insight into the consumer journey that you didn’t have before.
 Ultimately, deciding which MTA solution is right for you comes down to your goals, business requirements and how you want to use the output to improve the effectiveness of your marketing.

-To learn more about how MTA compares to other types of attribution approaches, download our whitepaper, Untangling Attribution’s Web of Confusion: A Primer for Marketers.
+To learn more about how multi-touch attribution compares to other types of attribution approaches, download our whitepaper, Untangling Attribution’s Web of Confusion: A Primer for Marketers.